shivajivarma/codebase/README.md

 Contribute
 ==========
-Did you find a bug? any way to do it better? please feel free to pull-request it (or) drop a mail at [codebase AT shivajivarma.com](codebase@shivajivarma.com) :)
+Did you find a bug? any way to do it better? please feel free to pull-request it (or) drop a mail at **codebase @ shivajivarma.com** :)

 With regards,
 _Shivaji Varma_